sohailsomani/soso-state/README.md

 ## Status

 Although this particular library is new, multiple versions of it are in production in private in a variety of industries ranging from healthcare to finance.
 See the [Motivation](#motivation) section below.

+In particular, although the design allows for atomic updates, those are not really implemented due to a lack of a pressing need.
+This means that if there are indeed errors during updates, it could leave things in an inconsistent state.
+But we don't write code with errors in it anyway.
+It's the outside world that is wrong.

 ## Main Benefits